fabceolin/hollowgraph/README.md

 # Hollowgraph

 Hollowgraph is a lightweight, single-app state graph library inspired by LangGraph.
-It focuses on simplicity for use with local standalone AI agents, providing an easy-to-use framework for building state-driven workflows without the need for complex systems.
+It focuses on simplicity for use with local standalone AI agents, providing an easy-to-use framework for building state-driven LLM workflows without unnecessary features for running single apps.

 ## Features

 - Simple state management
 - Easy-to-use graph construction
-- Single thread focus
+- Single app focus
 - Streamlined workflow creation
-- Ease integration with language models (like GPT)
+- Ease integration with any language models (like GPT)
+- LLM library agnostic
 - Visualization of state graphs

 ## Installation